fruktonokokoko/.config/README.md

-feel free to use those themes if you like them
+feel free to use those configs if you like them